 Therefore, journals like these give us anecdotal evidence, or too little information based on singular experience, word of mouth, or casual observations rather than hard scientific analysis.
 I am personally dismissing said journal for now and will continue to check for more recent publications as the weeks develop.
 [Note: The main reason I decided to list this medical journal was because some of my followers on Instagram messaged me for some clarification regarding an Instagram post by Juicebox Podcast.
 So, I decided it was best to interpret what couldn’t be said on the Juicebox Podcast blog on my platform instead, to keep readers informed in a comprehensive manner, to benefit all.
 Otherwise, I wouldn’t have listed the Journal at all since it requires further analysis by epidemiologists].

 DreaMed – Virtual diabetes management service (referred by BeyondType1).
 Click to register an account and schedule your online session with an endocrinologist.
 Do not hesitate to seek help from a medical professional when it comes to your health.
 If you or someone you know has used DreaMed, please leave a comment below of their experience.
 Note: I am not sponsored by them.

-Download a Medical Alert Stop Sign I designed.
+Either right click and save the STOP sign images above or click the Download links below.
+Save and print from your desktop computer as “US Letter Borderless.”
 FREE for personal use only.
-It took me about three unpaid hours to design this on Adobe Illustrator.
+It took me about three unpaid hours to design these on Adobe Illustrator.
 Please follow and credit @type1diabetic_life if reposting on Instagram or @typeonediabeticife on Facebook and mention my blog, Typeonediabetic-life.com in your caption.
 Mahalo!